scroll-tech/scroll/contracts/docs/TokenBridge.md

 ## Bridge ERC20 Tokens

 We use the similar design as [Arbitrum protocol](https://developer.offchainlabs.com/docs/bridging_assets#bridging-erc20-tokens) do.
-Several gateway contracts are used to bridge different kinds of ERC20 tokens, such as Wrapped Ether, standard ERC20 tokens, etc.
+Several gateway contracts are used to bridge different kinds of ERC20 tokens, such as Wrapped Ether, standard ERC20 tokens, and custom ERC20 tokens.
+`L1GatewayRouter` records the mapping of ERC20 tokens to the corresponding ERC20 gateway, either standard ERC20 gateway or custom ERC20 gateway.

 We implement a `StandardERC20Gateway` to deposit and withdraw standard ERC20 tokens.
 The standard procedure to deposit ERC20 tokens is to call `L1GatewayRouter.depositERC20` in layer 1.
 The token will be locked in `L1StandardERC20Gateway` contract in layer 1.
 The the standard procedure to withdraw ERC20 tokens is to call `L2GatewayRouter.withdrawRC20` in layer 2 and the token will be burned in layer 2.